-The proposed move to silicon mirrors operating at 120,K and at 1550 nm will require further research into silicon as an optical material, continued development of suitable low thermal noise coatings and measurement of a wide range of properties of these coatings at low temperature.
-Many of the research areas and techniques mentioned in the previous section are relevant to LIGO Voyager, but applied to different materials and with many of the measurements required to be carried out at low temperature.
+The proposed use of silicon mirrors operating at 120 K and operating wavelength of 1550 nm or possibly 2000 nm will require further research into silicon as an optical material, continued development of suitable low thermal noise coatings and measurement of a wide range of properties of these coatings at low temperature.
+Many of the research areas and techniques mentioned in the previous section are relevant to LIGO Voyager, but research on different materials and with many of the measurements carried out at low temperature.